About the Intensive English Centre

 Curriculum and Transition

-The centre will provide differentiated, oral, and written English learning programs based on the Western Australian Curriculum, targeting individual students' English language learning needs.
-Subjects studied with specialist teachers will include Physical Education, Mathematics, Science, and the Arts.
-Teachers and IEC administration will also work with students’ schools of origin to support a smooth transition to mainstream classes.
+The centre provides differentiated oral and written English learning programs based on the Western Australian Curriculum, targeting individual students' English language learning needs.
+Subjects studied with specialist teachers include Physical Education, Mathematics, Science, and the Arts.
+Teachers and IEC administration also work with students’ schools of origin to support a smooth transition to mainstream classes.

 Eligibility for IEC

-- are in the Beginning or Emerging Phase of learning Standard Australia English (SAE) in all language modes, as assessed using the English as an Additional Learning/Dialect (EAL/D) Progress Map
+• are in the Beginning or Emerging Phase of learning Standard Australian English (SAE) in all language modes, as assessed using the English as an Additional Language/Dialect (EAL/D) Progress Map

 Stage 1:

-- Students who have been in Australia no longer than a year, have enrolled within six months of arrival and are in their first year of schooling in Australia; or
+• Students who have been in Australia no longer than a year, enrolled within six months of arrival, and are in their first year of schooling in Australia; or

-- Students who have had limited schooling, i.e., have received less than three years of continuous schooling prior to arrival in Australia, and who are within the first two years of schooling in Australia.
+• Students who have had limited schooling (less than three years of continuous schooling prior to arrival in Australia) and who are within the first two years of schooling in Australia.

 Ellenbrook IEC’s Foundation Year and Our Classes

-Phase 1 Classes: The focus of the Phase 1 teaching and learning program is the development of students’ English oral language skills.
-Students are also learning to read and write in English at this phase.
+Phase 1 Classes: The focus of Phase 1 is the development of students’ English oral language skills.
+Students also learn to read and write in English at this phase.

-Phase 2 Classes: Phase 2 classes continue to develop and extend students’ English oral language skills along with the continued development of reading and writing skills.
+Phase 2 Classes: Phase 2 continues to develop and extend students’ English oral language skills along with reading and writing skills.

-There is a preferred ratio of 1 teacher to 16 students, however fluctuations occur throughout the school year due to constant enrolments and transitions to mainstream schooling which may at times result in student numbers being lower or higher than 16 in a class.
+The preferred ratio is 1 teacher to 16 students; however, fluctuations occur throughout the school year due to enrolments and transitions to mainstream schooling, which may result in numbers being lower or higher than 16 in a class.

 Enrolments in the IEC Program

-Ellenbrook Intensive English Centre (IEC) conducts continuous enrolments throughout the 4 school terms during the school year.
+Ellenbrook Intensive English Centre (IEC) conducts continuous enrolments throughout the 4 school terms.
 Students can be enrolled at the IEC soon after arriving in Australia.
-The program is 12 months in duration; however, the program can be extended by an additional 12 months for students holding humanitarian visa subclasses.
-An appointment to determine eligibility with the IEC Deputy Principal must be made prior to a student commencing at the IEC.
-Enrolments can take up to 2 hours and when necessary, interpreters are provided.
+The program runs for 12 months; however, it can be extended by an additional 12 months for students holding humanitarian visa subclasses.
+An appointment to determine eligibility with the IEC Deputy Principal must be made prior to a student commencing.
+Enrolments can take up to 2 hours, and when necessary, interpreters are provided.

 Ethnic Education Assistants

-In late 2024, the IEC is in the process of employing Ethnic Education Assistants (EEAs) who are multilingual and speak second (and often third, fourth and fifth) languages as well as English.
-The EEAs assist the teachers in the teaching and learning program and as required, assist students and parents with interpreting.
-In the event the EEAs are unable to speak a required language or are unavailable, the IEC will utilise external interpreting services.
+Since late 2024, the IEC has employed three Ethnic Education Assistants (EEAs) who are multilingual and speak second (and often third, fourth and fifth) languages as well as English.
+The EEAs assist teachers in the teaching and learning program and, when required, assist students and parents with interpreting.
+If EEAs are unable to speak a required language or are unavailable, the IEC utilises external interpreting services.

 Assessment and Reporting

-Ellenbrook Intensive English Centre teachers use The English as an Additional Language/Dialect (EAL/D) Progress Map to monitor, assess and report on students within the IEC.
-The EAL/D Progress Map is a Western Australian planning, monitoring and assessment tool for all students requiring support in developing Standard Australian English (SAE) who come from culturally and linguistically diverse backgrounds whether arriving from overseas or born in Australia.
-The EAL/D progress Map is aligned to the Western Australian Curriculum and applies to all learning areas.
+Ellenbrook Intensive English Centre teachers use the English as an Additional Language/Dialect (EAL/D) Progress Map to monitor, assess and report on students.
+The EAL/D Progress Map is a Western Australian planning, monitoring and assessment tool for students requiring support in developing Standard Australian English (SAE) who come from culturally and linguistically diverse backgrounds, whether arriving from overseas or born in Australia.
+The EAL/D Progress Map is aligned to the Western Australian Curriculum and applies to all learning areas.

 Reporting Cycle

-Students at Ellenbrook IEC are reported on each semester (at the end of Term 2 and Term 4) as per the requirements of the Department of Education’s ‘Curriculum, Assessment and Reporting Policy (CAR) K –10: Policy and Guidelines’.
-Parent interviews will be held with the student’s classroom teacher to discuss the student’s final report when they are due to transition from the IEC into mainstream schooling.
-Parents may request an interview with their child’s classroom teacher at any time, however an appointment must be made.
-When necessary, an interpreter will be provided.
+Students at Ellenbrook IEC are reported on each semester (at the end of Term 2 and Term 4) as per the requirements of the Department of Education’s ‘Curriculum, Assessment and Reporting Policy (CAR) K–10: Policy and Guidelines’.
+Parent interviews are held with the student’s classroom teacher to discuss the student’s final report when they are due to transition from the IEC into mainstream schooling.
+Parents may request an interview with their child’s classroom teacher at any time, but an appointment must be made.
+When necessary, an interpreter is provided.

 Ellenbrook IEC Bus Transport

 The Education Department of Western Australia provides a designated bus service for students attending Intensive English Centre (IEC) programs.
-Access to the bus service is dependent on the student’s visa category, distance the student lives from the IEC and seat availability.
-Ellenbrook IEC buses provide transport for students living within the Ellenbrook IEC catchment area.
-Please contact the IEC Office on (08) 9297 7300 for information regarding the suburbs that fall within this catchment area.
-All IEC buses have Bus Aides who supervise students while on the bus.
-Students are picked up at their home in the morning and brought to Ellenbrook Primary School.
-In the afternoon students are picked up from the school and taken home.
-For parents who would prefer to drive their child, there is parking on the street outside the school or at the shopping centre which the school backs onto.
+Access to the bus service depends on the student’s visa category, distance from the IEC, and seat availability.
+Ellenbrook IEC buses transport students living within the Ellenbrook IEC catchment area.
+All IEC buses have Bus Aides who supervise students.
+Students are picked up at their home in the morning and brought to Ellenbrook Primary School, then taken home in the afternoon.
+Parents who prefer to drive their child can park on the street outside the school or at the shopping centre that backs onto the school.